 “Customers need help transforming their IT organizations in the digital era and data is critical to a successful transformation,” said Troy Brick- Margelofsky, solution architect team lead, at CDW.
 “Together, with NetApp, we are helping our customers realize the full value of their data to improve their customer satisfaction, speed time to market and drive business innovation.”

 “Applications need the optimum storage to process large amounts of data with the utmost efficiency,” said Jim Elliott, corporate vice president, memory marketing, Samsung Semiconductor, Inc. “Samsung’s advanced 3D V-NAND-based SSD portfolio and solutions, combined with NetApp’s ONTAP 9 software and flash array technology, provide a compelling approach to meeting critical storage speed requirements, while eradicating storage performance and efficiency bottlenecks.”

-Read Joel Reich’s take on the new software and systems on the
+- Read Joel Reich’s take on the new software and systems on the blog

-white paper.
-Find more details about ONTAP 9
+- Find more details about ONTAP 9 here

 Leading organizations worldwide count on NetApp for software, systems and services to manage and store data.
 We help customers capitalize on the value of their data in the hybrid cloud through our Data Fabric strategy, data management expertise, portfolio and ecosystem.
 To learn more, visit www.netapp.com.